- The Systemic Shift Newsletter

 They are your body’s way of responding to a world in flux.

-What if navigating these bodily responses could unlock new ways of approaching systemic change?
+What if navigating our bodily responses could unlock more grounded ways of approaching systemic change?

-It identifies three primary states, which we can track through inner awareness and shift through self-regulation practices.
+It identifies three primary states, which we can track through our awareness:

 Sympathetic Overwhelm: The fight-or-flight mode where urgency fuels action, our focus is narrow, and our body tense.
 Here, we need down-regulating practices, such as calming breathing patterns, humming, or non-sleep deep rest.